forbole/web-backend/README.md

 Express API server in Node.js that serves up REST API and GraphQL endpoints, handling various **APIs** requests for all frontend apps.

-## Available Scripts

-In this project directory, you can run:

-`npm start`
-Runs the server in production mode pointing to the build in the `dist` folder.

-`npm run dev`
-Runs the server in development mode on `http://localhost:4000/`.

-`npm run build`
-Builds the server for production to the `dist` folder.

-`npm test`
-Runs any test in the folder marked as \*.spec.ts or \*.test.ts using jest.

 ## APIs

 ### Responses